anhnguyendepocen/M335/docs/tasklist.md

     * [ ] make a plot of the data to show the answer to the specific question
 * [ ] Push your `.Rmd`, `.md`, and `.html` to your GitHub repo
 * [ ] Be prepared to discuss your analysis in the upcoming class
+* [ ] Review the "What do people do with new" data link above and write one quote that resonated with you in your `.Rmd` file.
+* [ ] Complete the recommended reading on posting issues.
+* [ ] Find two other student's compiled files in their repository and provide feedback using the issues feature in GitHub (If they already have three issues find a different student to critique)
+* [ ] Address 1-2 of the issues posted on your project and push the updates to GitHub

 #### [Case Study 4](weekly_projects/cs04_details.html)

+* [ ] Read "Effectively Communicating Numbers (pg.
+13-20)" and add one paragraph to your `.Rmd` summarizing what you learned.
 * [ ] Provide a brief summary of the [FiveThirtyEight article](https://fivethirtyeight.com/features/gun-deaths/){target="blank"}
     * [ ] Create one plot that provides similar insight to their visualization in the article.
 It does not have to look like theirs.
     * [ ] Write a short paragraph summarizing their article